svinkle/tv-db/README.md

-# TV-Db
+# TV-Db 📺

-> Accessible React App Demo 📺
+> ASearch TV-Db for your favourite TV shows!

 This repo is a demo component from the article, [Creating Accessible React Apps](https://medium.com/@svinkle/creating-accessible-react-apps-38dc1c2775cf).
 Have a read to find out how this app works and what makes it accessible, then come back and check out the source code. 🙂

-Try out the [live demo](https://svinkle.github.io/tv-db/) for yourself!
+Try out the [live demo](https://tv-db.net/) for yourself!

 ---